-For more details on available prevalence estimates, see http://srab.cancer.gov/prevalence/index.html.
+For more details on available prevalence estimates, see http://srab.cancer.gov/prevalence/.

-Results and Table Description: The total number of persons alive on January 1, 2004, in the US who had had a diagnosis of invasive cancer is now estimated to be 10,762,214.
-Compared with last year's 2003 prevalence estimate of 10,495,985 persons, this year's 2004 estimate represents an increase of 266,229 cases.
+Results and Table Description: The total number of persons alive on January 1, 2005, in the US who had had a diagnosis of invasive cancer is now estimated to be 11,098,450.
+Compared with last year's 2004 prevalence estimate of 10,762,214 persons, this year's 2005 estimate represents an increase of 336,236 cases.
 This increase is due to increases in incidence, improvements in survival, and the increase and aging of the US population.
 The overview chapter contains two prevalence tables.
 The first table reports US complete prevalence counts by age at prevalence and sex for some cancer sites.
-The second table reports US prevalence counts for people diagnosed in the 5 years and 29 years prior to the prevalence table that reports limited-duration US prevalence counts by time since diagnosis for different racial/ethnic groups.
+The second table reports US prevalence counts for people diagnosed in the 5 years and 30 years prior to the prevalence date using different tumor inclusion criteria.
+Each site-specific chapter contains a prevalence table that reports limited-duration US prevalence counts by time since diagnosis for different racial/ethnic groups.
 US complete prevalence estimates are also reported when available.
-The second part of the table displays the percent of the population in the SEER 11 areas diagnosed in the previous 10 years with the specific cancer by 10-year age groups for the different racial/ethnic groups.
+The second part of the table displays the percent of the population in the SEER 11 areas diagnosed in the previous 15 years with the specific cancer by 10-year age groups for the different racial/ethnic groups.

-O-7.
+O-12.
 PROBABILITY OF BEING DIAGNOSED WITH OR DYING FROM CANCER